akien-mga/godot-old-wiki/devel_roadmap.md

 These are just tentative to have a rough idea of the development plan.
 Ideas and helping set better priorities are always welcome.

+**Update (November 2015)** This page is outdated (as is the rest of the GitHub wiki), please refer to: https://github.com/godotengine/godot/wiki
+This wiki will soon be shut down.

 **Update (June 2014)** Some changes in the roadmap happened due to mostly our internal development schedule at Okam (features Juan needs to do for our games in course), basically 1.0 will have a few more features taken from 1.1 and will come out a little later.

 **Update (September 2014)** Feature set was met for 1.0, currently focusing on stabilizing (fixing issues and pulls), and filling missing docs for a tentative end of the month release.